 The suffixes shown in this diagram are the ones that are used on UNIX systems.
-On Win32 systems, object files (.o files) have the suffix .obj, archive library files (.a files) have the suffix .lib and executable files have the suffix .exe.
+On Win32 systems, object files (.o files) have the suffix .obj, archive library files (.a files) and import library files (.so files) have the suffix .lib and executable files have the suffix .exe.
 Other suffixes shown here are the same on both systems.